The Alliant

 Screening from the comfort of home

 Last year, Exact Sciences and LetsGetChecked made a significant investment in the Alliance and our work to address health disparities.
-This incredible gift, a combination of funding and test kits, allowed us to provide more than 13,000 free at-home screening kits to those in need of a screening.
+This incredible gift, a combination of funding and test kits, allowed us to provide more than 13,000 free at-home screening kits to those in need of screening.
 Your contributions supported Patient and Family Support navigators who were available to provide guidance and assistance to those testing positive who needed our support to access a follow-up colonoscopy.

 From fearful to full of hope